 - Place the cheesecake on the oven rack directly over the pan of water and bake.

 - Remove from the oven and place on a wire rack.
-Pro Tip: After 5 minutes, run a knife around the outside edge of the cheesecake to loosen it from the pan.
+After 5 minutes, run a knife around the outside edge of the cheesecake to loosen it from the pan.

-- Cool 1 hour on the wire rack, then refrigerate 6 hours or more to chill all the way through.
+- Cool one hour, then refrigerate 6 hours or more to chill all the way through.

 For the Crust